xidenlz/Reading-KernelMode/README.md

 ## 3. Enhancements
 Extend the provided code to meet the specific requirements of your device.
 This may include additional functionality, improved error handling, or other customizations.

+## Communicating with the Driver
+This driver is designed to communicate with user-mode programs.
+To interact with the driver from any user-mode program, follow the instructions in the [km-um-communication](https://github.com/adspro15/km-um-communication) repository.